mcosovic/JuliaGrid.jl/docs/src/powerSystem/model.md

 * `dcModel`
 * `basePower`.

 The function [`powerSystem()`](@ref powerSystem) returns the composite type `PowerSystem` with all fields.
-The fields `bus`, `branch`, `generator` hold the data related to buses, branches and generators, respectively.
+The fields `bus`, `branch`, and `generator` hold the data related to buses, branches and generators, respectively.
 Fields `acModel` and `dcModel` store vectors and matrices obtained based on the power system topology and parameters.
-The base power of the system is kept in the field `basePower`, given in volt-ampere unit.
+The base power of the system is kept in the field `basePower`, given in the volt-ampere unit.
 JuliaGrid supports three modes to build the composite type `PowerSystem`:
 * using built-in functions,
 * using HDF5 file format,
 * using [Matpower](https://matpower.org) case files.